andresdelfino/strace_tree_printer/README.md

 The Output column tells if the command wrote to `stdout` or `stderr`.

-The Exit column content is red if the exit status is non-zero.
 An exit status of "?" means the thread was terminated by another thread of the same thread group (see `exit_group(2)`).

-The Pathname and Argv columns content is "?" if no `execve(2)` call was found.
+A number sign preceding a pathname and argv means the content mirrors the values of the child's parent, as no `execve(2)` call was found.

 # See also